MicrosoftDocs/quantum-docs-pr/articles/user-guide/expressions.md

 (Builder(3))(2)
 ```

-When invoking a type-parameterized callable, the actual type parameters may be specified within angle brackets `<` and `>` after the callable expression.
+When invoking a [type-parameterized](xref:microsoft.quantum.guide.operationsfunctions#generic-type-parameterized-callables) callable, the actual type parameters may be specified within angle brackets `<` and `>` after the callable expression.
 This is usually unnecessary as the Q# compiler will infer the actual types.
-It is required for partial application (see below) if a type-parameterized argument is left unspecified.
+However, it *is* required for [partial application](xref:microsoft.quantum.guide.operationsfunctions#partial-application) if a type-parameterized argument is left unspecified.
 It is also sometimes useful when passing operations with different functor supports to a callable.

 For instance, if `Func` has signature `('T1, 'T2, 'T1) -> 'T2`, `Op1` and `Op2` have signature `(Qubit[] => Unit is Adj)`, and `Op3` has signature `(Qubit[] => Unit)`, to invoke `Func` with `Op1` as the first argument, `Op2` as the second, and `Op3` as the third: